 |Lionsgate||Traditional||Starz||Per title decision|

 It is very difficult to measure the direct financial impact of day & date releasing on ticket sales in theatres.
-While theatrical grosses are reported on a daily basis by Comscore, studios are loathe to provide specific figures on streaming results for specific titles.
-In a few cases, studios have reported some figures indicating the on-line audience specific movies have drawn, but often these are self-reported statistics that come out weeks or months after the fact, and not produced by an independent third party.
+While theatrical grosses are reported on a daily basis by Comscore, studios are loathed to provide specific figures on streaming results for specific titles.
+In a few cases, studios have reported some figures indicating the online audience-specific movies have drawn, but often these are self-reported statistics that come out weeks or months after the fact and are not produced by an independent third party.
 Therefore, it is virtually impossible to draw conclusions about the success of any specific film online, and how much that may have taken away from its potential box office returns.